storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

   ~~Unfortunately~~ GitHub has ~~not~~ provided a way to adjust this behaviour by a CI configuration, ~~despite~~ \[see\] [issue \#92](https://github.com/actions/cache/issues/92) (and subsequent issues [\#165](https://github.com/actions/cache/issues/165), [\#334](https://github.com/actions/cache/issues/334) etc.) has been filed for GitHub's `action/cache` long ago.<br />
   *Edit:* [Mostly solved](https://github.com/actions/cache/discussions/1020) by the initial release of `actions/cache/save` and `actions/cache/restore` in December 2022; although [this extension of the original `action/cache`](https://github.com/MartijnHols/actions-cache) still provides a larger feature set and is structurally analog to GitHub's new `actions/cache/save` and `actions/cache/restore`.
 This is [now the recommended way of storing items in a cache](https://github.com/actions/cache/tree/main/save#always-save-cache), regardless if the whole action is sucessful or fails; still "live patching" GitHub's original `action/cache` to also cache when the job fails still has some appeal due to the simpler usage of `action/cache` compared to the new `action/cache/save` and `action/cache/restore`, which all three are now and continue to be maintained by GitHub.
 As their basic properties are the same (except for this point), the remainder of this document can stay unchanged.

+  <sup>Plan: Enhance and release [an "live patching" of the original `action/cache`](https://github.com/Olf0/always-cache), ultimately also to the GitHub Marketplace.</sup>

 ## Exploring the solution space